beane/json-pretty-print/README.md

 ### Usage
 `cat ./test.json | ./json_pretty_printer.rb`

-### Known Bugs
+### Notes
 Since it takes data as a stream, it's harder to make sure that all special non-quoted values are correct (true, false, null, and numbers).
+This project doesn't even bother - it will print what you give it.
+It will only attempt to prettify the output by assuming that the format is JSON-like.

-~~It will miss decimal points in numbers~~
+It will not corrupt valid JSON - just reformat it.
+The printer will suppress printing non-quoted whitespace.

-It will take values that look like true/false/null:
+I gladly except pull requests!

-    - `loltruethy` will be printed as `true`
+And, as always, use at your own risk.

 ### JSON Pretty Printer will *NOT*
 - validate your input